Tambling Strolls His Way To Five Goals At Villa

 Jubilant Chelsea supporters escort a limping Tambling from the pitch

-Tambling, a modest man, had scored four goals on three occasions but it was Chelsea’s first five-goal haul since Greaves did it five years earlier.
+Tambling, a modest man happy to reminisce with supporters about days gone by, had scored four goals on three occasions but it was Chelsea’s first five-goal haul since Jimmy Greaves did it five years earlier.
 In 1969 I saw him, in the autumn of his Chelsea career, score four against Sunderland.
-He still seems genuinely pleased when supporters from that era approach him to thank him and to reminisce.
 Chelsea historian Rick Glanvill once pointed out to me that Tambling never scored for Chelsea after the age of 28.
 But for the injuries which dimmed his powers and allowed Dave Sexton to sell him to Crystal Palace in summer 1970, one wonders how just many goals he could have scored for the club in addition to the 202 he netted.
 A great player and a much-loved key figure in the club’s history.

 This is an extended extract from Tim's book 'Diamonds, Dynamos and Devils' which covers Tommy Docherty's six years in charge of Chelsea.
 It is available on eBay and Amazon.